Sandust817/ECG-datasets/README.md

 `Result`: Data label; `AF`: Suspected atrial fibrillation; `ABNORMAL`: Suspected abnormal rhythm; `NORMAL`: Normal rhythm.
 `Data`: ECG data; ECG1: Channel 1 data ECG2: Channel 2 data ECG3: Channel 3 data.
 To convert to millivolts, the formula is: `data * 1.05 * 1000/(4095 * 70)`

-## ECG Types

-- **Single-lead ECG**: Data from a single ECG lead.
-- **Three-lead ECG**: Data from three ECG leads.

-## Label Categories

-The dataset includes the following labels for the heart conditions:
-- **AF**: Atrial fibrillation (suspected).
-- **ABNORMAL**: Abnormal rhythm.
-- **NORMAL**: Normal heart rhythm.

 ## Usage

-This dataset can be used for training and testing ECG classification algorithms.
-You can use the `.dat` files for ECG signal analysis, the `.atr` files for the corresponding labels, and the `.hea` files for metadata and sampling rate.
+This dataset can be used for training and testing ECG classification algorithms for AI.

 ## Download